 Airbrush Makeup Course

-Our fully accredited Airbrush Makeup Course teaches you how to create flawless makeup application.
-This 1 day course is essential for makeup artists or beauty therapists who want to expand their services to cater for the wedding and film industries.
+Our fully accredited Airbrush Makeup Course teaches you how to create a flawless makeup application.
+This 1-day course is essential for makeup artists or beauty therapists who want to expand their services to cater for the wedding and film industries.
 Train with the experts and develop the skills required for this element of makeup application.

 - Reviews (1)

 - What is Airbrush Makeup?

 With our exceptional Airbrush Makeup Course, you’ll be able to create stunning makeup in minutes.
 This fully accredited one day course comprises a range of elements and will teach you the skills needed to competently apply airbrush makeup with confidence.
 During training, you will learn how to analyse differing skin types to select the best products for your client’s complexion, skin conditions to look out for, complete a facial cleanse, as well as tone and moisturise.
 You will also learn about differing face shapes alongside airbrush application techniques.
 With the correct application skills, you will be able to even out the complexion, cover tattoos and scarring.
 Aftercare and client consultation is an important aspect studied in this course.